cse-labs/argo-load/labs/inner-loop.md

 ## Observability: Prometheus

 - Prometheus is a de-facto standard for K8s metrics
-- PiB deploys a Prometheus instance with `custom metrics` "in" your Codespace
+- KiC deploys a Prometheus instance with `custom metrics` "in" your Codespace
 - This is a powerful inner-loop feature as you don't have external dependencies
 - See the [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) for more information